MostafaAbd-elzaher/Final_Project_Data_Hive/README.md

 Successfully achieved 1st Place in the Data Engineering Track at the Digital Egypt Pioneers Initiative (DEPI) in collaboration with Eyouth.

 ## 🏗️Project Overview
-Data Hive is a robust, end-to-end Data Pipeline designed to handle complex data workflows.
+Smart Farm Greenhouse Monitoring and Analysis System is a robust, end-to-end Data Pipeline designed to handle complex data workflows.
 This project demonstrates proficiency in modern data engineering practices, from ingestion to visualization.

 ## 🌟Key Achievements & Recognition
+### Ranked 1:
-Ranked #1: Best project among all participants in the DEPI Data Engineering Track.
+Best project among all participants in the DEPI Data Engineering Track.

+### Technical Excellence:
-Technical Excellence: Recognized for optimized ETL process design and scalable Data Architecture.
+Recognized for optimized ETL process design and scalable Data Architecture.

+### Professional Implementation:
-Professional Implementation: Implemented using industry-standard tools ensuring data integrity and performance.
+Implemented using industry-standard tools ensuring data integrity and performance.
 ---

 ## 🎯 Project Objective